UPPMAX/R-matlab-julia-HPC/reflections/20250324_richel/README.md

 ![Number of learners in time](n_learners_in_time.png)

-I overestimaged the number or learners leaving: from [my data](https://richelbilderbeek.github.io/teaching/data/counts/) is estimated 25% of all learners to leave.
+I overestimated the number or learners leaving: from [my data](https://richelbilderbeek.github.io/teaching/data/counts/) is estimated 25% of all learners to leave.
 Instead, before and after the break there were around 12 learners.